 Guided tours are organized in French, English and Dutch.

 You can also enjoy the temporary exhibitions that are presented in the Town Hall.

-To fully enjoy your stay in the capital of Europe, don’t hesitate to discover our 4-star hotel in Brussels.
+To fully enjoy your stay in the capital of Europe, don’t hesitate to discover our hotel in Brussels.
 It is ideally located close to the city centre and to the public transport.